Hardcoded Business Rules - Why a Business Rules Engine Is the Smarter Choice ?

 • Deployment processes

-2.Increased Maintenance Complexity
+2. Increased Maintenance Complexity

-Hardcoded rules are typically scattered across multiple applications, making it difficult to track dependencies or ensure consistency.
+Hardcoded business rules are typically scattered across multiple applications, making it difficult to track dependencies or ensure consistency.
 Over time, this results in:

 • Spaghetti code that is hard to maintain